 Currently looking for volunteers who would like to survey and monitor coastal ecosystems for sensitive habitats and animal species.
-We are specifically looking for bird surveyors to look for the Threatened Western Snowy Plover and the Endangered California Least Tern at this time.
+We are specifically looking for individual interested in shore birds and to look for the both non-listed and listed species such as the Western Snowy Plover and the California Least Tern.
 No experience necessary, we will train you.
-After training, about 10-12 hours worth, volunteers will survey assigned beach segments (based on their preference) within Orange County (from Huntington to San Clemente).
+After training, about 10-12 hours, volunteers will survey assigned beach segments (based on their preference and availability) within Orange County (from Huntington to San Clemente).
 Each shift runs between 2-3 hours to survey the entire segment and volunteers can choose to take a weekly shift, bi-weekly shift, or monthly depending on their availability.
 We do not have a minimum or maximum of required hours but we do ask that you volunteer at least once a month in one of our events, surveys, or other opportunities.
-As part of our monitoring program, monitors will also be asked to be prepared to speak to the public about the work that is being done and the background of the species as part of OC Habitats community outreach program as necessary.
+As part of our monitoring program, monitors will also be asked to be conduct outreach and be prepared to speak to the public about the work that is being done and the background of the species.

 15333 Culver Drive, Suite 340-763, Irvine, CA 92604, US

 The mission of the Organization is to provide a public service in the form of conservation efforts for the many habitats of Orange County, California through conservation efforts, rehabilitation, education, volunteerism, monitoring and partnering with other entities whose goal is to promote the preservation, conservation, and restoration of natural habitats and the species within.